ugookoh/Basic-Spring-Boot-Server/README.md

 # Basic-Spring-Boot-Server
-A basic spring boot server built with Java.
-It utilizes H2 SQL, JPA and OpenAPI to provide and document a simple server that can create , retrieve and delete users and posts.
+A basic spring boot server built upon Java and Maven.
+It's a simple take at a social media platform.
+It utilizes H2 SQL, JPA, OpenAPI, and more to provide and document a simple server that can perform CRUD operations on users and posts.
 Featuring a one-to-many relationship between users and posts.
 Contains swagger documentation, route validation, custom exceptions handling and more

 ## What does it do?
 With this simple server you can do the following